Originally written in April 2015

 Still, there were a number of good-to-great players to come out of this class.
 Teams like the Detroit Red Wings and Los Angeles Kings found great players after the first round while Buffalo, Columbus and the Calgary Flames, among others, whiffed on their top picks.
 That being said, in honor of the upcoming 15th anniversary, it’s time to hold a redraft of the 2005 first round.
 Enjoy.

 This really is as no-brainer as it gets.
 Crosby helped save the franchise in the city of Pittsburgh, and guided them to Stanley Cup wins in 2009, 2016 and 2017.
 He’s arguably been the best player in the world throughout his career, and has averaged 1.26 points per game for his career.
 They’d take him again in an instant, as would any other team.

 2. Anaheim Ducks — Jonathan Quick, G

 Bobby Ryan was a nice player for the Ducks during his time there, but Jonathan Quick has been a Duck killer throughout his career.
-Imagine how much different the Western Conference landscape would be if he would’ve ended up in Anaheim?
-You think the Kings would have won a Stanley Cup once, let alone twice?
+Imagine how much different the Western Conference landscape would be if he had ended up in Anaheim?
+Do you think the Kings would have won a Stanley Cup once, let alone twice?
 I highly doubt it.

 Original Pick: F Bobby Ryan